 You can also find this information on websites such as MarketWatch, YahooFinance, and Bloomberg, among many others.

 For more robust data, turn to your trading platform.
-Whether you use a popular investing platform such as E*TRADE or something else, the place you make your trades should also offer strong analytical tools, where you can see and compare many different data points to get a full picture of a company’s performance.
+Whether you use one of the best brokerage accounts, the place you make your trades should also offer strong analytical tools, where you can see and compare many different data points to get a full picture of a company’s performance.

 When you want to narrow down options based on particular criteria, you can use stock screeners.
 These function like filters to provide you a list of stocks that fit your chosen parameters.
 You’ll still want to evaluate the stocks displayed by the screeners, though.

 For technical analysis of a stock’s characteristics and performance, stock charts display tons of relevant information, including the way certain data points have changed over time.
 You may be able to find detailed stock charts on your trading platform, or there are subscription services that provide you with this advanced information.

 If you want to learn how to read stock charts check out our article on Investing for Beginners.

 Public companies are required to file public information about their operations, including their balance sheet.
 You can read these filings and get more detailed info about the company that you can use to make your decision.
 There are annual filings (called a 10-K), quarterly filings (10-Q), and current reports (9-K) that you can use to get a detailed picture.

 To find these reports, there’s a free public database called EDGAR that will let you look up stocks, ETFs, and other securities so you can check out their filings.
 You’ll also be able to see information on executive pay, shareholder meetings, insider transactions, and many other topics.